 Once again, we hear the idea that “a nuclear-armed Japan is the anti-China card.”
 What concerns China more than anything is that Japan might develop a nuclear missile capability in response to North Korea.
 To get China on board in imposing sanctions on North Korea, it is necessary to do what might be colloquially described as “light a fire under the Chinese.”
 This is not a matter of just accepting the possibility of nuclear weapons for Japan but rather debating the necessity of proactively pushing ahead with nuclear armament.

 In this context I recall a past exchange.
 Eight years ago, when the Japan Institute for National Fundamentals dispatched a group to the US headed by Yoshiko Sakurai, the issue of “a nuclear-armed Japan” came up among China experts who had also served in government.
 With one voice those experts said: “Japan has the wherewithal but not the intent.
 There is no dissent anywhere on this point.
-China has given up on this.”
+China has known this very well.”
 That is why the repeated American idea of a nuclear-armed Japan is a false hope.

 Now that North Korea is literally threatening the very existence of Japan, it’s time to rethink how we approach the issue of nuclear armaments.
 While Japan has a “deterrence by denial” capability in terms of missile defense systems, it has followed a policy of relying entirely on the US and its nuclear umbrella for punitive deterrent.
 And, it is particularly clear that the object of any punitive action is not the general populace but the authoritarian leader and those around him.
 Ideally, a punitive strike will effectively neutralize the locus of command while keeping the damage inflicted on the general populace to the absolute minimum.